 Among commercially available European Bee strains, Buckfast bees have shown resistance to tracheal mites and can replace more susceptible strains of bees.

 There is evidence of higher mortality rates in treacle mites in warmer conditions.
 As such, hives should not be placed under shade as cooler temperatures encourage mite growth.

 It is imperative to maintain hygiene in beehives.
 This is important to rid the colony of dead bees and other pests that might be present.
 Cleaning also allows beekeepers to closely examine the bees and any anomalies detected early on, and take proper action as soon as possible.

 Chemical or pesticide use for tracheal mite treatment requires approval by the Food and Drug Administration (FAD).
 States also impose their regulations and it is, therefore, prudent to contact the relevant department in every State before embarking on the use of chemicals to control the tracheal mite.

-Chemicals containing the organic formic acid as the active ingredient have been approved for tracheal mite controlling the USA.
+Chemicals containing organic formic acid as the active ingredient have been approved for tracheal mite control in the USA.
 Apicure™ and Mite Away II™ are formic acid-based chemicals that are registered for use on tracheal mites.

 Apicure™ Formic Acid Gel

 This is a slow-release formulation of 65 percent formic acid in gel form enclosed in a plastic pouch.
 It is recommended as a control measure against tracheal mites as well as Varroa mites.
 Apicure should only be used when there is no surplus honey flow.
 It is a gel that sublimes to release the active ingredient as a vapor, day-time temperatures should range from 7 °C (45 °F) to 32 °C (95 °F).
 At lower temperatures, sublimation may not occur, while at higher temperatures, there may be excess fumes that will suffocate the bees.